Wondering if 2 days in Brussels are enough?

 Want to admire the spire of the Brussels City Hall, a stunning public garden, and a bunch of other gorgeous buildings?
 Then, the next stop on your 2 days in Brussels itinerary should be Mont des Arts (Kunstberg in Dutch).

-Get your camera ready for jaw-dropping vistas of plane trees, imposing museums and edifices, and the pointy spire of the Brussels’ City Hall.
+Get your camera ready for jaw-dropping vistas of plane trees, imposing museums and edifices, and the pointy spire of Brussels’ City Hall.

 Literally meaning “Hill of the Arts”, the Mont des Arts is the cultural center of the Belgian capital.
 Besides the best views of Brussels, the area boasts a host of art and cultural institutions, including: